 A skin abscess, also called a boil, is a bump that appears within or below the skin’s surface.
 This bump is usually full of pus or translucent fluid.
 It’s typically due to a bacterial infection.
 A skin abscess may appear on any part of the body....
 Read More

 A skin abscess, also called a boil, is a bump that appears within or below the skin’s surface.
 This bump is usually full of pus or translucent fluid.
 It’s typically due to a bacterial infection.

 A skin abscess may appear on any part of the body.
-However, they are most commonly found on the back, face, and chest.
+However, abscesses most commonly develop on the back, face, chest, or buttocks.
 Skin abscesses can also appear in areas of hair growth, such as the underarms or groin.

-However, there are cases in which an abscess can lead to serious, potentially life-threatening complications if left untreated.
+There are cases in which an abscess can lead to serious, potentially life-threatening complications if left untreated.